rbretmounet/Autonomous_Drone/README.md

 * MPU-6050 <br />

 #### Arduino
+This is how to install Arduino on computer.
 1) Download the latest version of Arduino at: ```https://www.arduino.cc/en/Main/Software```
 2) Run the installer and follow the onscreen instrustions.